elenaek/ascendia-aws-ai-agent-global-hackathon/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is part of the AWS AI Agent Global Hackathon (2025) submission and is intended for demonstration purposes.

 ---